 eToro offers a wide selection of markets – all of which can be accessed online or via the app.
 When it comes to traditional ownership, you can buy and sell shares from 17 marketplaces.
 This includes stocks listed in the US, UK, Canada, Germany, France, and more.

 You can also invest in ETFs – such as those backed by Vanguard and iShares.
 This is good for diversification purposes or gaining exposure to difficult-to-reach markets.
 You can also buy and sell cryptocurrencies.
 This covers 16 digital coins – including Bitcoin, Ethereum, and Ripple.

-Whether you decide to invest in stocks, ETFs, or cryptocurrencies at eToro – you will not pay any commissions at all.
+Whether you decide to invest in stocks or cryptocurrencies at eToro – you will not pay any commissions at all, but spread applies.
 There is no sign-up fee or monthly/annual subscription, either.
 You will also avoid stamp duty when buying UK stocks, which saves you an extra 0.5%.

 If you’re able to trade CFDs in your country of residence, this is also supported by eToro.
 On top of the assets listed above, you can also trade CFDs in the form of hard metals, energies, forex, agricultural products, and indices.
-Once again, this can be done commission-free.
+Once again, this can be done commission-free, but spread applies.

 eToro also offers leverage on its CFD markets – and the ability to go both long and short.
 In terms of compatibility, the eToro trading app is available on iOS and Android devices.
 Much like its main desktop website, the app is really easy to use and has been fully-optimized for smaller screens.